1871fotc/fotc/docs/monuments.md

 The Toowong Cemetery is a Brisbane icon and was once the city's main cemetery.
 Toowong Cemetery officially opened in July 1875, however burials took place from 1871 (most notably Queensland's second governor, Colonel Samual Blackall in 1871).

-Toowong Cemetery opened during Queen Victoria's life (1819 - 1901) and you'll see the traditions and symbols from her reign thoughout the cemetery.
+Toowong Cemetery opened during Queen Victoria's life (1819 - 1901) and you'll see the traditions and symbols from her reign throughout the cemetery.

 ## Headstones

 Headstones within the Cemetery come in many shapes and sizes.
-Thoughout the first half of the 19th Century headstones featuring bust of heads and shoulders were very popular.
+Throughout the first half of the 19th Century headstones featuring bust of heads and shoulders were very popular.
 However by the 1880's angels, messengers of God and pillars had become fashionable.
 Most of these were placed on a three-tiered base, to represent faith, hope and charity.

 The cross also came in a variety of shapes.
 The Celtic cross (with its arms enclosed in a circle) was used mostly by those of Irish origin prior to the end of the 19th Century before they became a popular choice (regardless to national heritage).
 The unadorned cross was known as the Calvary cross, representing Christ's crucification.
 The Orthodox crosses with three bars symbolise the cross Christ was crucified on, with the title board (top bar), the bar on which the Lord's hands were nailed (middle bar) and the footrest (bottom bar).